kyma-project/kyma/docs/compass/08-02-provisioner-provisioning-gardener.md

    kubectl -n compass-system create secret generic {SECRET_NAME} --from-file=credentials={PATH_TO_KUBECONFIG}
    ```

-  5. Make a call to the Runtime Provisioner to create a cluster on Azure.
+  5. Make a call to the Runtime Provisioner with a **tenant** header to create a cluster on Azure.

+      > **NOTE:** The Runtime Agent component (`compass-runtime-agent`) in the Kyma configuration is mandatory and the order of the components matters.

       > **NOTE:** The cluster name must start with a lowercase letter followed by up to 19 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.